 Also, 24.9% rarely experience VR motion sickness, and another 19% sometimes do.

 22. Women Are More Apt to Experience Motion Sickness from Using VR than Men.

 While we’re on the topic, women experience VR motion sickness more often than men.

 That is likely a contributing factor in the gender gap we saw in previous VR usage statistics.

 Women claimed to experience motion sickness frequently after a VR experience accounted for 22.6%, while men accounted for 7.2%.
 Of those who sometimes experienced it, women accounted for 22.6% and men, 13.8%.

 The group that rarely experienced VR motion sickness accounted for 29% of men and 20.2% of women.

-Since we discussed some aspects of gaming in virtual reality in the last section, we feel it’s a good segway for this section to be dedicated to gaming statistics regarding VR technology.
+Since we discussed some aspects of gaming in virtual reality in the last section, we feel it’s a good segue for this section to be dedicated to VR gaming statistics and market size data.